ronkitay/griffin/README.md

 Create a configuration file at `~/.config/griffin/config.json`

 Configure the paths to be indexed.
 Configure the IDEs to be used per programming language.
-(Currently only go, java, python and node are supported)
+(Currently supports go, java, kotlin, python, node, and rust)

 Example: